valencik/mastersAPSC/documents/thesis/thesis.md

 As Equation @eq:cosinesimilarityF shows, the two documents are quite similar, and thus have a high cosine similarity.
 When $d1 = d2$ the similarity is 1.0.
-This technique is a simple way of numercizing text for further mathematical manipulation and treatment.
+This technique is a simple way of numericizing text for further mathematical manipulation and treatment.

 ### Similar Papers
 A script was prepared to perform cosine similarity analysis on the NSR selectors.